finalduty/cis-benchmarks-audit/README.md

-         --level (1,2)           Run tests for the specified level only --include "<test_ids>"  Space delimited list of tests to include --exclude "<test_ids>"  Space delimited list of tests to exclude --nice                  Lowers the CPU priority of executing tests --no-colour             Disable colouring for STDOUT (Note that output redirected to a file/pipe is never coloured)
+         --level (1,2)           Run tests for the specified level only --include "<test_ids>"  Space delimited list of tests to include --exclude "<test_ids>"  Space delimited list of tests to exclude --output-json           output the results to the terminal for json --nice                  Lowers the CPU priority of executing tests --no-colour             Disable colouring for STDOUT (Note that output redirected to a file/pipe is never coloured)